 Creating Links in Other Apps using Share Menu

 The Share menu allows you to share your Agenda notes and projects in many different formats, with any app that supports sharing extensions.
+On Mac this menu is in the main menu at the top of the screen, on iOS you find it in the cog wheel menu in the bottom right corner of the selected note.

 One of the options supported by many apps is sharing of an Agenda Link.
 The advantage of using this option is that you can easily find your way back to a particular or note or project from another app.
 You could, for example, add an Agenda Link to a task management app or to-do program, and have it link back to a particular note with more detail.